silversub/terraform/provider/key-management-service-resources.md

 ## `ibm_kms_key`
 {: #kms-key}

-Provide a key management resource for hs-crypto and key protect services.
-This allows standaard and root keys to be created and deleted.
+Provide a key management service resource for Hyper Protect Crypto Services and Key Protect services.
+This allows standard and root keys to be created and deleted.
 The region parameter in the `provider.tf` file must be set.
-If no region parameter is specified, `us-south` is used by default.
+If region parameter is not specified, `us-south` is used as default.
 If the region in the `provider.tf` file is different from the Key Protect instance, the instance cannot be retrieved by Terraform and the Terraform action fails.
 {: shortdesc}

-After creating an hs-crypto service instance you need to initialize the instance properly with the crypto units, in order to create or manage hs-crypto keys.
-To initialize the service instance, see [Initialize hs-crypto](/docs/hs-crypto?topic=hs-crypto-initialize-hsm).
+After creating an  Hyper Protect Crypto Service instance you need to initialize the instance properly with the crypto units, in order to create or manage  Hyper Protect Crypto Service keys.
+To initialize the service instance, see [Initialize Hyper Protect Crypto](/docs/hs-crypto?topic=hs-crypto-initialize-hsm).
 {: note}

 Before you start working with your resource, make sure to review the [required parameters](/docs/terraform?topic=terraform-provider-reference#required-parameters) that you need to specify in the `provider` block of your Terraform configuration file.